-According to OSHA (Occupational Safety and Health Administration), there are significant risk factors to working and shopping in improvement centers, including Lowes.
+According to OSHA (Occupational Safety and Health Administration), there are significant risk factors for working and shopping in improvement centers, including Lowes.
 The federal agency in charge of maintaining the health and safety of workers offers recommendations to ensure safety in the job environment.

 - Personal Ergonomics: Heavy lifting and repetitive motion can cause significant health problems to every Lowes worker.
-Because of that, supervisors and managers should provide every worker PPE (Personal Protective Equipment), including gloves and hardhats, and back and waist support belts.
-OSHA has cited many improvement centers, including Menards, Home Depot, Lowes, for the failure to provide proper respiratory protection to safeguard the health of their workers.
+Because of that, supervisors and managers should provide every worker with PPE (Personal Protective Equipment), including gloves and hardhats, and back and waist support belts.
+OSHA has cited many improvement centers, including Menards, Home Depot, and Lowes, for the failure to provide proper respiratory protection to safeguard the health of their workers.
 Additionally, the employee should wear steel-toed shoes and comfortable clothing that makes it easier to reach, bend and stretch.

 - Warehouse Ergonomics: Nearly every workday, the Lowes employee must lift heavy building materials, remove cargo off delivery trucks, store in the backroom, or stack the shelves.